CoreumFoundation/coreum/x/asset/ft/spec/README.md

 There is a sample implementation of extension in `x/asset/ft/keeper/test-contracts/asset-extension` which can be used to take inspiration from, when implementing other extensions.

+### DEX unified ref amount.

+The `unified_ref_amount` DEX setting can be updated by the token admin or gov.
+Check [DEX spec](../../../dex/spec/README.md#Unified-ref-amount) for more details.

-### Block DEX
+### DEX block

-If the `block_dex` is feature enabled, then the token cannot be used for the DEX trading.
+If the `dex_block` feature is enabled, then the token cannot be used for the DEX trading, neither for `sell` nor for `buy` orders.

-#### Restrict dex
+#### Dex whitelisted denoms

-If the `restrict_dex` feature is enabled the token admin can restrict the DEX trading.
-This means that the token can be traded only against a predefined set of denoms, specified in `denoms_to_trade_with`.
+If the `dex_whitelisted_denoms` feature is enabled the token admin can limit the `whitelisted_denoms` for the DEX trading.
+This means that the token can be traded only against a predefined set of denoms, specified in `whitelisted_denoms`.
+If the list is empty, then any denom can be traded against the token.
+No matter whether the `dex_whitelisted_denoms` feature is not enabled or not the `whitelisted_denoms` can be updated by the chain gov.

 ## Feature interoperability table